mattpolzin/OpenAPIKit/README.md

 ...
 ```

-Additional schema generation support can be found in the soon-to-be-released `mattpolzin/OpenAPIReflection` library.
+Additional schema generation support can be found in the [`mattpolzin/OpenAPIReflection`](https://github.com/mattpolzin/OpenAPIReflection) library.

 ## Notes
 This library does *not* currently support file reading at all muchless following `$ref`s to other files and loading them in.